joebrew/vilaweb/analyses/fantasies/README.md

 for independence among the inhabitants of those regions.
-An optimist might believe that the severity of the ongoing territorial crisis in Spain will soon lead to a constitutional reform so as to create a federalist state in which a majority of Catalans are satisfied within the Spanish State.
+An optimist might believe that the severity of the ongoing territorial crisis in Spain will soon lead to a constitutional reform so as to create a federalist state in which a majority of Catalans are satisfied *within* the Spanish State, and are no longer advocating for separation.

 In fact, the “federalist” solution has long been advocated for by Catalan socialists as a sort of “third way” between independence and